rollyourown-xyz/ryo-website-content/rollyourown/projects/how_to_maintain/index.md

 Upgrading a rollyourown project consists of:

 - Updating the code (either for the configuration of the nodes deployed or for the deployment itself) from the project's repository
+- Optionally, making a backup of the persistent storage for the project's containers (and its modules' containers)
 - Building new images for each node from the updated configuration code
 - Deploying **new** containers (launching from the new images) to **replace** the containers deployed previously